madhavshaurya/HTML-CSS-TASKS/README.md

-# HTML Task 1 - Sample Project
+# MERN STACK TASKS- HTML AND CSS

 This is a simple HTML project for Task 1.
 It consists of a single `index.html` file that serves as the main webpage for the project.